Kids Under Cover is a not-for-profit organisation dedicated to preventing youth homelessness.

 Find out more about youth homelessness, our news, our publications and current research

-Now in our 27th year, Kids Under Cover has grown and adapted to changing needs, but the vision of our founder remains at the heart of everything we do.
+For almost 30 years Kids Under Cover has grown and adapted to changing needs, but the vision of our founder remains at the heart of everything we do.

 Many of our supporters will be familiar with the story of our Founding Patron, Ken Morgan OAM.
 Ken has long been recognised for his work in the motor industry and is a familiar face to many.
 A much loved and popular personality Ken’s public persona masks a very difficult past.
 Ken was a homeless teenager after his mother’s unexpected passing.